MammothPHP/WoollyM/README.md

 ## Note on architecture
 - Wolly is extendable, or at least he was trying to get used to the idea.
 - Data are stored in `data-drivers` that are modules.
-Currently Wolly offer 2 natives modules _(the default PhpArray and PdoSql)_ but you can create your own _(without fork)_.
-Modules can limit some functionnality but they don't change the public API.
+Currently Wolly offer 2 natives drivers _(the default PhpArray and PdoSql)_ but you can create your own _(without fork)_.
+Drivers can limit some functionnality but they don't change the public API.
 - Statements aggregate function _(like sum, count, max...)_ are modules, most current as offer natively, but you can had your own _(without fork)_
 - `Builder` API is used to to create or export a DataFrame from an external sources _(file, database, string...)_ This results in things like  `$df = XLSX::fromFile($path)->import()`.
   - To keep the API as cute as possible for the most common cases, this is different for import/export with an `Array` (or `Traversable`).
   - Builder are simple (and optimized) wrapper on top of DataFrame.
 You can create your own builder _(using the asbtract class `Builder` or not)_.
   - Builders should not be confused with `data-drivers`, as the associated methods are always distinct.
 For example, the PDO Builder will not create a DataFrame using the PdoSql driver to browse or modify the underlying database.
-In this case, you need to create a DataFrame directly linked to the driver.
+In this case, you need to specify the DataFrame object (using the needed driver) in wich to import.

 ## Principles

 - A `Record` is similar to a line in a spreadsheet.
     - A `Record` can contain from none _(empty record)_ to several `Columns`.
     - The default behavior of API is to return no entry for non-existent columns in the `Record`.
 But options allow you to virtually return a NULL value if necessary.
     - Each record has a unique key.
 Generated on the Wolly side _(more specifically by the data-driver used)_.
 Currently only integer are supported.
-The default driver index key from 0.
+The default driver (PhpArray) index key from 0.
     - Each record `Column` (property) contain a value.
-Can be of any PHP type (and `null`) on the default data-driver.
+Can be of any PHP type (including `null`) on the default data-driver, drivers can limit types of silently convert it.
 - A `Column` represents a property common to several records, and is similar to a column in a spreadsheet.
   - `Columns` can be added manually or dynamically (a new `Record` contains a new column) at any time.
   - `Columns` are represented to the user by case-sensitive string names.